DavidWells/davidwells.io-v1/content/blog/2019-06-04-snappy-deploys-with-netlify-cli.md

 > I want to go fast

-We all want to move quick.
+We all want to move quickly.
 I'm going to share a quick tip on getting faster Netlify deployments.

-Sometimes I just need a preview URL and I need it **right meow**.
+Sometimes I just need a preview URL, and I need it **right meow**.

 This is where the `netlify deploy` command comes in.